jwplayer/buildpipe-buildkite-plugin/CONRIBUTING.md

 1. Update documentation and `hook/command` to new version number.
 1. Run `make build` to generate `buildpipe-linux` binary.
 1. Add notes to `CHANGELOG.md`.
 1. Create a new release in GitHub.
+Attach `buildpipe-linux` binary.